thumbliner/thumbliner/small-talk.md

 Do you even care?
 Look.
 Listen.<br>

-Then don’t you remember what happened in `insert millennia` B.C.?
+Do you remember what happened in `insert millennia` B.C.?
 I, probably, can’t.
 Should I?<br>

 You should read more.
 This is the truth.